-North Korean, U.S. officials air differences on eve of summit; Trump stays positive
+Trump, Pompeo positive ahead of North Korean summit; officials meet to close differences

 The summit’s venue is the Capella hotel on Sentosa, a resort island off Singapore’s port with luxury hotels, a Universal Studios theme park and man-made beaches.

-Trump, speaking in Canada on Saturday, said any agreement at the summit would be “spur of the moment,” underscoring the uncertain outcome of what he called a “mission of peace”.

-He initially touted the potential for a grand bargain with North Korea to rid itself of a nuclear missile program that has advanced rapidly to threaten the United States.
+Trump initially touted the potential for a grand bargain with North Korea to rid itself of a nuclear missile program that has advanced rapidly to threaten the United States.

 But he has since lowered expectations, backing away from an original demand for North Korea’s swift denuclearization.